 I received my Ph.D. from the University of South Florida, School of Interdisciplinary Global Studies in Government with a dual concentration in comparative politics and quantitative methods.
-I am versed in both frequentist and Bayesian methods using R, Stata, LaTeX, beginning ArcGIS.
+I am versed in both frequentist and Bayesian methods using R, Stata, LaTeX, and beginning ArcGIS.

 My dissertation tackled the problem of properly quantifying social trust.
 I created a new multi-level measure using World Values Survey (WVS) data by combining the "generalized trust" question with the "particularized trust" question to create a more dynamic measure that better reflects the true nature of how humans trust.
 The new measure has three levels: Generalized, Particularized, and a new "Other" level.
 A Bayesian HLM tested how different levels of trust impact democratic support in five nations in Central and Eastern Europe and the former USSR, controlling for country-level trust in institutions, across waves 5 & 6.
 It was discovered, contrary to previous research, particularized trust can have positive impacts on democratic support.
 My research also suggests "trust in institutions" does not have a negative impact on social trust at the individual level in the post-Communist sphere, contrary to current thought.